VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

         // Retrieve the RigidbodyComponent, which handles physics interactions var rigidBody = cube2.Get<RigidbodyComponent>();

-        // We use KeyPressed instead of KeyDown to apply impulses only once per key press
+        // We use KeyPressed instead of KeyDown to apply impulses only once per key press.
+        // This means the player needs to press and release the key to apply an impulse,
+        // preventing multiple impulses from being applied while the key is held down.

-        // Apply an impulse to the left when the C key is pressed if (game.Input.IsKeyPressed(Keys.C))
+        // Apply an impulse to the left when the C key is pressed (and released) if (game.Input.IsKeyPressed(Keys.C))
         {
             rigidBody.ApplyImpulse(new Vector3(-force, 0, 0));
         }
-        // Apply an impulse to the right when the V key is pressed else if (game.Input.IsKeyPressed(Keys.V))
+        // Apply an impulse to the right when the V key is pressed (and released) else if (game.Input.IsKeyPressed(Keys.V))
         {
             rigidBody.ApplyImpulse(new Vector3(force, 0, 0));